 Droplet Connectivity

-To validate that private networking has been enabled on a Droplet from the control panel, click Droplets in the main nav, then click the Droplet you want to check from the list of Droplets.
+To validate that private networking is enabled on a traditional Droplet, click Droplets in the main menu, then click the Droplet you want to check.

-From the Droplet’s page, click Networking in the left menu.
-If the private network interface is enabled, the Private Network section populates with the Droplet’s private IPv4 address and VPC network name.
-If the private network interface has not been enabled, a “Turn off” button is displayed.
+On the Droplet’s detail page, click the Networking tab.
+If the private network interface is enabled, the Private Network section shows the Droplet’s private IPv4 address and VPC network name.

 Add Droplets to a Load Balancer Using the CLI